 Term Definition administer To make a decision about giving a patient a medicine.
-This may include administering the medicine, delaying the administration of the medicine or not administering the medicine. application mix The mix of software and workflow solutions that are used to deliver a complete EMM system for an organisation. around-the-clock support Support is available 24 hours a day to fix any issues with the EMM system while users are working or using it. assisted data import A method to improve and better standardise the method of transferring discrete information from clinical documents to local records. big-bang implementation An implementation that goes live in all (or most) of the health service wards in a relatively short time. clinician A healthcare professional who is involved in the clinical care of a patient. electronic medication management (EMM) The entire electronic medication process from the prescriber's medication order, to the pharmacist's review of the medication order and supply of medicine, to the nurse's documentation of administration of the medicine, and all the processes in between. gestation period In this document, the time given before implementing the EMM system for delivery of the communications strategy and other relevant planning, to ensure that stakeholders are well informed about the project objectives, planning, timing and expected benefits. go-live The period during which the planning for implementation is actioned (that is, the transition from planning to doing), and the EMM system that has been in development or operating in a limited test mode becomes fully active so that users can access it. granular medication information Data that are coded and structured to allow information to flow between systems (to support interoperability) and provide the ability to mine the information for quality improvement.
+This may include administering the medicine, delaying the administration of the medicine or not administering the medicine. application mix The mix of software and workflow solutions that are used to deliver a complete EMM system for an organisation. around-the-clock support Support is available 24 hours a day to fix any issues with the EMM system while users are working or using it. assisted data import A method to improve and better standardise the method of transferring discrete information from clinical documents to local records. big-bang implementation An implementation that goes live in all (or most) of the health service wards in a relatively short time. clinician A healthcare professional who is involved in the clinical care of a patient. current medicine order status The context in which a medicine order appears in the EMM system.
+Specific terms may vary between vendors, however generally this may include: active or current; suspended or withheld; discontinued, ceased or completed. electronic medication management (EMM) The entire electronic medication process from the prescriber's medication order, to the pharmacist's review of the medication order and supply of medicine, to the nurse's documentation of administration of the medicine, and all the processes in between. gestation period In this document, the time given before implementing the EMM system for delivery of the communications strategy and other relevant planning, to ensure that stakeholders are well informed about the project objectives, planning, timing and expected benefits. go-live The period during which the planning for implementation is actioned (that is, the transition from planning to doing), and the EMM system that has been in development or operating in a limited test mode becomes fully active so that users can access it. granular medication information Data that are coded and structured to allow information to flow between systems (to support interoperability) and provide the ability to mine the information for quality improvement.
 Granularity is the level of depth represented by data in a fact or dimension table in a data warehouse.
 High granularity means a minute, sometimes atomic, grade of detail, often at the level of the transaction.
 Low granularity zooms out into a summary view of data and transactions. high-availability system A system that is always available. rollback A return to the last known functioning process.
 In the case of the EMM system, this may be back to paper processes in the event of an entire system failure, or to the last known functioning configuration following a failed software upgrade. sandpit In this document, an EMM system environment that can be used to 'play' with the system before it goes live, to consolidate skills learned during training. usability The ease of use of the system with respect to access, navigation, familiarity, consistency and intuitiveness. user interface The software with which the user interacts with the EMM system. workaround A temporary means of bypassing or avoiding a problem without addressing its cause.